econaxis/text-rendering/README.md

 When debugging, I often wanted two, scrollable views to `stdout` that I could cross-reference.
 Having to scroll up/down large amounts of text was inconvenient and mentally overwhelming.

 This is a first-attempt solution to part of that problem -- text rendering.
-The side-by-side textbox shows what my intended solution would be.
+The side-by-side scrollable text views shows what my intended solution would be.